c00cjz00/q2pipeline/README.md

 ## Introduction
 QIIME2 Pipeline Scripts by Peter Leary, Newcastle University

-A collection of badly-written scripts based on the Moving Pictures tutorial: https://docs.qiime2.org/2018.2/tutorials/moving-pictures/
+A collection of badly-written scripts based on the Moving Pictures tutorial: https://docs.qiime2.org/2018.6/tutorials/moving-pictures/

-The intention is to perform pipeline analysis on 16S rRNA gene sequencing data from the Illumina and Ion Torrent platforms, with a few extra steps including preparing data for and running in Tax4Fun (Asshauer et al., 2015), using QIIME2 (currently 2018.4) (Caporaso et al., 2010) (I will include ITS support as soon as anyone asks me for it)...
+The intention is to perform pipeline analysis on 16S and ITS rRNA gene sequencing data from the Illumina and Ion Torrent platforms, with a few extra steps where appropriate, including preparing data for and running in Tax4Fun (Asshauer et al., 2015), using QIIME2 (currently 2018.6) (Caporaso et al., 2010)

 A full list of references can be found in the References Wiki.